|

 others are chosen to provide a foundation for future practice and reinforce

-- Design, code, test, and debug programs, including a functional language
+- Design, code, test, and debug programs in a few representative language

 - Formalize the notion of typing, differentiating between static and